-The Commission finds the proposed development consistent with the relevant visual resource policies of the Malibu LUP and section 30251 of the Coastal Act.
+The Commission finds that only as conditioned is the proposed development consistent with the relevant visual resource policies of the Malibu LUP and section 30251 of the Coastal Act.

-E. Local Coastal Program
+G. Local Coastal Program

 Section 30604(a) of the Coastal Act states that: